romaicaachenouf-alt/Project-ANP-Group-4/README.md

-# Project-ANP-Group-4
 # Diabetes Awareness
-A short description of your collaborative project.
-Explain the main goal and the problem you are solving.
+Welcome to our Diabetes Awareness website, our goal is to help you understand diabetes, its symptoms, and how to prevent it through a healthy lifestyle.

 ## Team Members
 - Chenouf Romaiçaa
 - Sellami Hayat
-- El Guesier Ikram
+-  Ikram
 - Louz Wafa
 - abbas orabi hayam